 Occasional invaders like silverfish and earwigs are types of insects that live primarily outside but move indoors when the weather no longer meets their needs.
-In Florida, heavy rains or particularly dry weather usually drive occasional invaders into our homes and businesses.
+Heavy rains or particularly dry weather usually drive occasional invaders into our Florida homes and businesses.

-Silverfish and earwigs are common pests in Florida, as its humid weather provides them with the moisture they need to survive.
+Earwigs and silverfish are common pests in Tampa, as its humid weather provides them with the moisture they need to survive.

 Are occasional invaders dangerous?

 Though occasional invaders typically aren't destructive or considered a health risk, they still don't belong in our homes.
 The presence of occasional invaders in your home often indicates an underlying moisture problem that needs solving.
 Most occasional invaders have high moisture needs.